 The Central Bank of Jordan also increased its reserves by nearly 1 ton, bringing the total to 73 tons.

 In Africa, some central banks are also planning to increase their gold reserves.
-The Bank of Namibia announced plans to increase the proportion of gold to 3% of total reserves.
+The Bank of Namibia has announced plans to increase the proportion of gold to 3% of total reserves.
 According to IMF data (March 2019), Namibia does not hold any gold reserves.

 The Bank of Uganda, according to Governor Michael Atingi-Ego, will diversify its reserves with gold sourced from artisanal miners.
 This gold will be used to settle maturing repurchase agreements.

-The Central Bank of Kenya, according to Governor Kamau Thugge, is also actively considering adding gold to its reserves for diversification purposes.
+The Central Bank of Kenya, according to Governor Kamau Thugge, is also actively considering adding gold to its national reserves for diversification purposes.
 However, no timeline has been set for when this will happen.
-As of March 2025, Kenya held about 17 kilograms of gold, according to data reported to the IMF.
+As of March 2025, Kenya held about 17 kg of gold, according to data reported to the IMF.

-“It is difficult to see gold prices not rising when there is strong investment demand supported by central bank buying,” said Mr Newman.
+“It is difficult to see gold prices not rising when there is strong investment demand supported by central bank buying,” said Mr. Newman.

 During times of geopolitical tension, trade conflicts or global economic crises, gold is often seen as a “safe haven”.
 Demand for gold increases during times of uncertainty, as it retains its value better than other assets during market turmoil.